Login

 Introduction to 3D Printing With Desktop Stereolithography (SLA)

-Looking for a 3D printer to realize your 3D models in high resolution?
-Download our white paper to learn how SLA printing works and why it's the most popular 3D printing process for creating models with incredible details.
+Are you searching for a 3D printer to realize your 3D models in high resolution?
+Download our white paper to learn how SLA printing works and why it's the most popular 3D printing process for creating models with incredible detail.

 Download the White Paper

-You will get efficient and thoughtful service from thingyfy.
+You will receive efficient and thoughtful service from thingyfy.

 Choosing the Best Rapid Prototyping Process

-There are two types of prototypes: low fidelity and high fidelity.
-Low fidelity prototypes are rough mock-ups used in the early stages of the design cycle to help designers and engineers understand the form and function of a concept, allowing them to quickly improve on designs.
-High fidelity prototypes are nearly exact representations of a final design, used to validate the performance, appearance, and ergonomics of the product.
+There are two types of prototypes: low-fidelity and high-fidelity.
+Low-fidelity prototypes are rough mock-ups employed during the early design stages to help designers and engineers comprehend a concept's form and function, enabling rapid design improvements.
+High-fidelity prototypes are nearly exact representations of a final design, used to validate a product's performance, appearance, and ergonomics.

 Fused Deposition Modeling (FDM)

-During Fused Deposition Modeling (FDM), a heated printing nozzle melts thermoplastic material such as polycarbonate or ABS inside its barrel and then extrudes the liquified material, layer by layer, along a set toolpath.
-FDM has been around for many years and is one of the most common prototyping technologies because its easy, safe to use, and can produce relatively strong parts at a moderate to low price point.
+During Fused Deposition Modeling (FDM), a heated nozzle melts thermoplastic materials like polycarbonate or ABS within its barrel and extrudes the liquified material, layer by layer, following a specific toolpath.
+FDM has been in use for many years and is one of the most common prototyping technologies because it is easy, safe to use, and can produce relatively strong parts at moderately low cost.

-Unfortunately, FDM isnt known for its structural integrity.
-The process often produces parts that are porous, have non-uniform strength, and have limited functional testing ability.
-FDM is also slower than stereolithography or selective laser sintering.
-Still, engineers should consider FDM a viable option during the product development stage, as it provides a cost-effective means for rapid prototyping.
+However, FDM is not known for structural integrity, often resulting in parts that are porous, possess non-uniform strength, and have limited functional testing capabilities.
+Additionally, FDM is slower than stereolithography or selective laser sintering.
+Nevertheless, engineers should consider FDM a viable option during product development since it offers a cost-effective means for rapid prototyping.

 Stereolithography (SLA)

-Stereolithography (SLA) is the tried-and-true rapid prototyping choice for many design and engineering teams.
-During this process, a computer-controlled UV light laser traces each 2D slice of a part on the build platform, curing a liquid photopolymer resin.
-Each completed layer adheres to the next and the process is repeated until a full part is formed.
-Its fast, affordable, and widely available.
-SLA prototypes are commonly used for medical devices and models.
+Stereolithography (SLA) is the enduring rapid prototyping choice for many design and engineering teams.
+In this process, a computer-controlled UV laser traces each 2D slice of a part on the build platform, curing a liquid photopolymer resin.
+Each completed layer adheres to the previous one, and the cycle repeats until a complete part is formed.
+SLA is fast, affordable, and widely available.
+SLA prototypes are frequently utilized in medical devices and models.

-Since SLA doesnt require engineering-grade resins, prototypes made by this process tend to be weaker and unfit for strenuous testing.
-Whats more, UV can degrade over time and when exposed to humidity.
-However, SLA parts have a much better surface finish than FDM due to the higher resolution of the laser and the reduced appearance of layer lines.
-Engineers should consider prototyping with SLA for limited-use parts with intricate designs or higher surface requirements.
+Since SLA does not require engineering-grade resins, prototypes made via this process are typically weaker and unsuitable for rigorous testing.
+Moreover, UV light can degrade over time, particularly when exposed to humidity.
+Nonetheless, SLA parts exhibit a significantly better surface finish than FDM due to the higher resolution of the laser and reduced visibility of layer lines.
+Engineers should consider SLA for prototypes requiring intricate designs or superior surface quality.

 Digital Light Synthesis (DLS)

-Carbons Digital Light Synthesis (DLS) uses a photochemical process to build parts.
-Light is projected through an oxygen-permeable window and down into a vat of UV-curable resin.
-Then, a digital device projects a sequence of UV images into the resin, the part solidifies layer by layer, and the full part is formed.
-The printed part is baked in a forced convection oven and the application of heat gives DLS printed parts their exceptional mechanical properties.
+Carbon's Digital Light Synthesis (DLS) employs a photochemical method to construct parts.
+Light is projected through an oxygen-permeable window into a vat of UV-curable resin.
+A digital device subsequently projects a sequence of UV images into the resin, causing the part to solidify layer by layer until the complete part is formed.
+The printed part is then cured in a forced convection oven, as the application of heat enhances the mechanical properties of DLS-printed parts.

-This process is ideal for developing high-fidelity prototypes and small, isotropic parts because the printing process is continuous.
-DLS printed parts are similar in strength and mechanical properties to parts produced using injection molding.
-DLS is also compatible with a wide variety of industrial-grade materials, making it ideal for multiple part iterations.
+This method is ideal for developing high-fidelity prototypes and small isotropic parts because the printing stage is continuous.
+Parts produced through DLS possess strength and mechanical properties comparable to those manufactured using injection molding.
+DLS is also compatible with various industrial-grade materials, making it perfect for numerous part iterations.

-However, DLS is not the best prototyping process for printing parts larger than the palm of ones hand and engineers might have to rethink their designs to account for this processs supports.
-Also, its typically more expensive than other prototyping processes available and doesnt have a large build volume.
+However, DLS is not the most suitable prototyping method for printing parts larger than a person's hand, and engineers may need to adjust their designs to accommodate this process's supports.
+Additionally, it is generally more expensive than other prototyping techniques and has a limited build volume.

 Selective Laser Sintering (SLS)

-Selective Laser Sintering (SLS) uses a powerful computer-controlled laser to sinter multiple layers of powdered material, typically nylon-based, into a solid.
-In addition to nylon, SLS is compatible with elastomeric TPU powders that are mechanically similar to thermoplastics.
-This rapid prototyping process is particularly well-suited for creating automobile hardware parts.
+Selective Laser Sintering (SLS) uses a powerful computer-controlled laser to sinter multiple layers of powdered materials, predominantly nylon-based, into a solid form.
+Besides nylon, SLS accommodates elastomeric TPU powders resembling thermoplastics.
+This rapid prototyping technique is especially suitable for manufacturing automobile hardware parts.

-Prototypes built with SLS are tougher, more durable, and more suitable for functional testing than those built with SLA.
-This process is also more versatile than SLA, since it can be done using a wide variety of materials while still maintaining uniform strength.
-However, SLS-printed products are porous, less detailed, more expensive, and take longer to produce.
+Prototypes created with SLS are more robust, durable, and appropriate for functional assessments compared to those made with SLA.
+This method also offers greater versatility than SLA, as it can employ various materials while maintaining uniform strength.
+However, SLS parts tend to be porous, less detailed, pricier, and take longer to produce.

 Multi Jet Fusion (HP MJF)

-Multi Jet Fusion (HP MJF) is a powder bed technology that builds up 2D cross-sections using inkjet heads to deposit a fusing agent on a layer of powder that is then fused by an infrared lamp.
-The parts are then excavated from the build box and blasted to remove the excess powder.
+Multi Jet Fusion (HP MJF) is a powder bed technique that constructs 2D cross-sections by using inkjet heads to deposit a fusing agent onto a layer of powder, which is subsequently fused using an infrared lamp.
+The components are then removed from the build box and blasted to eliminate excess powder.

-HP MJF is fast, about three days faster on average than SLS.
-This process can produce functional, chemically resistant, and highly dense prototypes in as little as a day.
-This makes it ideal for watertight applications, enclosures, and other prototypes that have complex assemblies.
-Prototypes can also be made in full color, allowing designers to test the aesthetics of a product as well.
-However, HP MJF can only be used with PA12 nylon and it does not promise high accuracy when it comes to creating small features.
+HP MJF is considerably faster than SLS, producing functional, chemically resistant, and highly dense prototypes in roughly a day.
+This makes it ideal for watertight applications, enclosures, and other prototypes involving complex assemblies.
+Prototypes can also be created in full color, allowing designers to evaluate a product's aesthetics.
+However, HP MJF is limited to PA12 nylon and may not guarantee high accuracy when creating small features.

 PolyJet

-During the PolyJet printing process, a print head sprays a layer of photopolymer resin onto a gel matrix, and proceeds to cure the resin under ultraviolet light.
-This produces ultra-thin and incredibly smooth layers of material that can give your prototype a superior surface finish.
-Additionally, the print head can eject droplets of different materials, allowing you to create multi-material prototypes in a single print.
+During the PolyJet printing process, a print head deposits a layer of photopolymer resin onto a gel matrix and subsequently cures the resin with ultraviolet light.
+This technique produces ultra-thin and exceptionally smooth layers of material, offering a superior surface finish for prototypes.
+The print head can also eject droplets of various materials, enabling the creation of multi-material prototypes in a single print.

-However, PolyJet shares many of SLAs vulnerabilities.
-Prototypes built with this process arent very strong and can degrade due to UV sensitivity.
-Still, if engineers are looking for a rapid prototyping process thats compatible with many materials and produces an elegant, high-resolution print, PolyJet can be a suitable option.
+However, PolyJet shares many of SLA's vulnerability traits.
+Prototypes manufactured with this method are not very robust and may deteriorate due to UV sensitivity.
+Still, if engineers seek a rapid prototyping process compatible with numerous materials that yields an elegant, high-resolution print, PolyJet could be an appropriate option.

-Choosing the best rapid prototyping process can feel overwhelming.
-By balancing budgetary constraints, timeline, physical requirements, and other critical factors, engineers can begin zeroing in on the rapid prototyping process thats best for their project.
-Partnering with an expert manufacturing partner can help ensure youre making the right choice.
+Selecting the best rapid prototyping process can be daunting.
+By balancing budget restrictions, timelines, physical requirements, and other essential factors, engineers can narrow down the rapid prototyping method that best fits their project.
+Collaborating with an expert manufacturing partner can help guarantee an informed choice.

-If youre looking for the right partner to optimize not only your rapid prototyping process, but every phase of your manufacturing project, turn to SyBridge.
-Our team of experts bring years of experience to the table and can elevate your operations from concept to delivery, guaranteeing that you wind up with a product of unmatched quality.
-Contact us today to get a quote.
+If you seek the ideal partner to enhance not only your rapid prototyping process but every stage of your manufacturing project, turn to SyBridge.
+Our expert team brings years of experience to the table, elevating your operations from concept to delivery, and ensuring you achieve a product of unmatched quality.
+Contact us today for a quote.

 0